Vicious Kitten Records

 Vicious Kitten Records is an independent Australian record label founded in 1999 by brothers Colin and Denis Gray.
 Based in Canberra, the label earned a reputation for championing underground punk, garage rock, and rock and roll artists from both Australia and overseas.

 Formed after the demise of the music fanzine Vicious Kitten—also launched by the Grays—the label helped to spotlight cult musicians and lesser-known acts, especially those in the punk and underground rock scenes.
 In the early days of the label, a print newsletter titled Cat Scratch Fever was also produced.
 Copies of both Vicious Kitten fanzine and Cat Scratch Fever are held with The National Library of Australia.

 The launch of the label was mentioned by journalist Vince Lovegrove in his UK-based news column Lovegrove's Ear On London.

+After a hiatus of several years, during which the brothers focused on music blogs and producing The Australian Rock Show podcast, the label was relaunched in 2021.

 In August 2023, the Gray brothers were interviewed on the *Endless Summer* radio show broadcast on the FREIRAD station in Austria.

 Notable artists on the label include Kevin K, Nikki Sudden, The Ballbusters, and The Golden Arms.

-The label is also included in the Wikipedia page List of record labels: R–Z.

-Notable Releases
+Notable releases

 Among the label’s most significant releases are: